In secret halls of darkness grim,

 And when He had taken the book, the four beasts and four and twenty elders fell down before the Lamb, having every one of them harps, and golden vials full of odours, which are the prayers of saints.
 And they sung a new song, saying, “Thou art worthy to take the book, and to open the seals thereof: for Thou wast slain, and hast redeemed us to God by Thy blood out of every kindred, and tongue, and people, and nation; and hast made us unto our God kings and priests: *and we shall reign on the earth.”

 It is because God has an elect from out of every kindred and tongue and people and nation that the scriptures will be fulfilled which say, “God in Christ was reconciling the world to Himself,” and, “I will draw all men unto Myself,” and, “God so loved the world… that every believing one might not perish…” (accurate Gk. for Jn 3:16 – and note the specificity).
 Election is the scriptures’ rebuke to every form of universalism.
 For the Book of Life of the Lamb slain from the foundation of the world has names excluded from it; though there will be names written in it from every corner of the earth. *[As for their “reign on the earth,” the saints here speak of it as a future event, in a passage which describes the culmination of His redemption in the present age.
-It therefore cannot speak of them reigining now.]
+It therefore cannot speak of them reigining now in a material sense.]

 The Lord’s design for His own people from eternity is hanged upon the wisdom of His cross: wherein is both hidden and revealed the fulcrum of all justice, before which the wise are made foolish and the foolish are made wise.
 It would have been just and righteous for Him to have wiped out all of creation upon the commencement of the fall; yet He freely chose not to do so, being pleased to make the justification of the unjust a just reward for those who will have the sufferings of Christ at work in themselves by His mighty power.
 For in sin being made much of in ages beforehand, how much more now the glory of God in breaking sin’s hold!
 Who then is man to answer back to God, who finds fault with some, yet mercies others?
 The Almighty is under no obligation to show mercy; yet He has done so, while retaining for Himself all the rights to His grace.
 “What if God, desiring to show His wrath, and to make His power known, patiently endured the vessels of wrath prepared for destruction, in order to make known the riches of His glory to vessels of mercy, which He has prepared beforehand for glory – we whom He has called, not of the Jews only but also of the nations?”
 (Rom 9:22-24) This reveals no capitulation or moral compromise in God, but rather reveals the infinite glory of Christ who bore the sins of many in His own body on the tree, showing forth the longsuffering and patience of God toward all who will trust in Him.